Future Combat Systems Manned Ground Vehicles

-The Manned Ground Vehicles (MGV) was a family of lighter and more transportable ground vehicles developed by BAE Systems and General Dynamics as part of the U.S. Army's Future Combat Systems (FCS) program.
+The Manned Ground Vehicles (MGV) was a family of lighter and more transportable ground vehicles developed by Boeing and subcontractors BAE Systems and General Dynamics as part of the U.S. Army's Future Combat Systems (FCS) program.
 The MGV program was intended as a successor to the Stryker of the Interim Armored Vehicle program.

 The MGV program was set in motion in 1999 by Army Chief of Staff Eric Shinseki.

 The MGVs were based on a common tracked vehicle chassis.
-The lead vehicle, and the only to be produced as a prototype, was the Non-Line-of-Sight Cannon.
+The lead vehicle, and the only one to be produced as a prototype, was the XM1203 non-line-of-sight cannon.
 Seven other vehicle variants were to follow.

-The MGV vehicles were conceived to be exceptionally lightweight (initially capped at 18 tons base weight) in order to meet the Army's intra-theatre airmobility requirements.
+The MGV vehicles were conceived to be exceptionally lightweight (initially capped at 18 tons base weight) to meet the Army's intra-theatre air mobility requirements.
 The vehicles that the Army sought to replace with the MGVs ranged from 30 to 70 tons.
 In order to reduce weight, the Army substituted armor with passive and active protection systems.

 The FCS program was terminated in 2009 due to concerns about the program's affordability and technology readiness.
-The MGV program was succeeded by the Ground Combat Vehicle program, which was cancelled in 2014.
+The MGV program was succeeded by the Ground Combat Vehicle program, which was canceled in 2014.

 History

 Initial Technology Demonstrator Vehicle by United Defense yielded both tracked and wheeled prototypes.
 Only the tracked variant was pursued further.

-FCS-Wheeled (FCS-W) was an early concept designed to demonstrate hybrid-electric drive system and two-man cockpit workstation.
+FCS-Wheeled (FCS-W) was an early concept designed to demonstrate a hybrid-electric drive system and two-man cockpit workstations.
 A Technology Demonstrator Vehicle was built by United Defense and was unveiled in 2002.

 FCS-W was designed to deliver a top road speed of 75 mph and a top cross-country speed of 40 mph.
 The vehicle's armor utilized armor similar to the tracked variant but was lighter.
 The vehicle would have also had some type of active protection system.
 The arrangement of the turbine and drive motor provided for a two-man, side-by-side cockpit and a sizable payload compartment.

-In May 2000 DARPA awarded four contracts to four industry teams to develop Future Combat Systems designs and in March 2002, the Army chose Boeing and Science Applications International Corporation (SAIC) to serve as the "lead systems integrators" to oversee the development and eventual production of the FCS’ 18 systems.
-In October 2002 United Defense (UD) and Boeing/SAIC signed a memorandum of understanding to bring the Objective Force Non-Line-of-Sight Cannon under the FCS umbrella.
+In May 2000, DARPA awarded four contracts to four industry teams to develop Future Combat Systems designs and in March 2002, the Army chose Boeing and Science Applications International Corporation (SAIC) to serve as the "lead systems integrators" to oversee the development and eventual production of the FCS’ 18 systems.
+In October 2002 United Defense (UD) and Boeing/SAIC signed a memorandum of understanding to bring the Objective Force non-line-of-sight cannon under the FCS umbrella.

 In January 2003, Boeing and SAIC reached an agreement with General Dynamics Land Systems (GDLS) and United Defense LP (UDLP) to develop the MGVs.
 UDLP was responsible for leading development of five of the vehicles (including the NLOS-C) while GDLS took responsibility for leading development of the other three.